IndustryBestPractice/LocalMicroFirewallAvoidanceOutputForShame/ReadMe.txt.txt

 #sudo docker run -it --network lmfao-network --name mariadb-console --rm mariadb mysql -hmariadb -ulmfao-user -p
 # PASSWORD TO USE ABOVE WHEN LOGGING IN IS my_cool_secret

-sudo docker run -it --network lmfao-network --name mariadb-console --rm mariadb mysql -hmariadb -uroot -p
+docker run -it --network lmfao-network -v /lmfao/mariadb/data:/data --name mariadb-console --rm mariadb mysql -hmariadb -uroot -p
 # PASSWORD TO USE ABOVE WHEN LOGGING IN IS my-secret-pw
 # to get shell access to the mariadb container to pull logs, etc run: docker exec -it mariadb bash

 # Step 5 - Create the database that we will be using
 CREATE DATABASE lmfao;
 use lmfao;
+# PASSWORD TO USE ABOVE WHEN LOGGING IN IS my-secret-pw
 create table ipv4(
    ipv4_id INT NOT NULL AUTO_INCREMENT,
    ipv4_address VARCHAR(100) NOT NULL,